 For revenue grants, we usually ask for a report one year after the previous payment in order to trigger the next instalment, plus an end of grant report: we also ask for end of grant reports for one-year or capital grants.
 If we have made a grant over more than one year we can’t make further payments until we have received a satisfactory report and all the financial information we ask for.
 This usually includes:

 - A copy of your latest annual accounts and annual report

 - An income and expenditure budget for the whole organisation for the current financial year, showing what income is secured (plus a draft budget for the next financial year if you are near the end of your financial year)

-- Depending on the type of grant we have made, a breakdown of project costs over the next 12 months or details of how you are covering the balance of a salary if we are not funding in full.
+- Depending on the type of grant we have made, a breakdown of project costs over the next 12 months or details of how you are covering the balance of a salary, if we are not funding in full.

 Please check the relevant information and responsibilities sheet for details of everything that you should include in your report; your grant offer letter may also mention some specific areas we are interested in hearing more about.
-We provide guidance on what to include in your end of grant report in a separate information sheet.
+We give guidance on what to include in your end of grant report in a separate information sheet.